Steps to Improve Kidney Health

 What foods are best for kidney health?

-Kidney-friendly foods include leafy greens, berries, apples, garlic, onions, fish, eggs, whole grains, and legumes.
-Foods rich in antioxidants, fibre, and healthy fats help reduce kidney stress.
-Limiting processed foods, excessive salt, sugar, and red meat can also support kidney function.
+Kidney-friendly foods include leafy greens, berries, apples, garlic, onions, fish (rich in Omega-3s), whole grains, and legumes.
+These foods are rich in antioxidants and fiber, which help reduce inflammation and stress on the kidneys.
+Limiting processed foods, excessive salt, sugar, and red meat can further support kidney function.

 Can exercise help improve kidney function?

-Yes, regular exercise improves kidney health by reducing blood pressure, maintaining a healthy weight, and improving heart function.
-Activities like walking, jogging, cycling, swimming, and yoga enhance circulation and lower the risk of kidney disease.
-However, over-exercising without proper hydration may strain the kidneys.
+Yes, regular, moderate exercise significantly improves kidney health by reducing blood pressure, maintaining a healthy weight, and improving heart function.
+Activities such as walking, jogging, cycling, swimming, and yoga can enhance circulation and reduce the risk of kidney disease.
+However, always ensure proper hydration and avoid extreme over-exertion without preparation.

 What are the early signs of kidney disease?

-Early symptoms of kidney disease include fatigue, swelling in the legs and ankles, frequent urination (especially at night), foamy or bloody urine, loss of appetite, and persistent back pain.
-If you experience these signs, consult a doctor immediately for kidney function tests.
+Early symptoms of kidney disease can be subtle and non-specific, which is why regular testing is vital.
+They may include fatigue, swelling in the legs and ankles (edema), more frequent urination (especially at night – nocturia), foamy or bloody urine, and persistent lower back pain.
+If you experience these signs, consult a doctor immediately for comprehensive kidney function tests.

 References